-As I sat in the sunroom of our Maine home, that I am currently redecorating, I was certain I could make this chippy apothecary cabinet fit into this room… I needed something that would easily fit between two swivel chairs and could serve as a small table space too.
+As I sat in the sunroom of our Maine home, which I am currently redecorating, I was certain I could make this chippy apothecary cabinet fit into this room… I needed something that would easily fit between two swivel chairs and could also serve as a small table space.

 A Moving Furniture Tip!

 This apothecary was of a smaller size so it was very easily transportable.
 A girlfriend and I were able to get it out of the car and into our sunroom very easily!

 Slide a rug under the heavier furniture pieces to slide across the floor easily.

 I quickly added a few of my mother’s glass candlesticks and some pink carnations.
 It all looked so romantic together.
 The chippy green apothecary added so much charm to this space, and I can’t wait to decorate it in all sorts of ways!